gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 date: "Feb 12 2023"
 ---

 _Working theory - We can use 5 categories to break down how software creates value.
-We could probably apply these to technologies as a whole, but they’re also a reflection of my experienced and interests at the moment (software & the web)._
+They could probably applied to technologies as a whole, but this is a reflection of my experienced so far and interests at the moment (software & the web)._

 ## Productivity